Amity808/EigenMatch-CoW-Hook/README.md

    - Without matching: 18 ETH through AMM = $108 in fees (0.3%)
    - With matching: 8 ETH matched (0 fees) + 2 ETH AMM ($12 fees)
    - Total saved: $96 (89% fee reduction!) 🎉

+## End-to-end validation

+The full operator → EigenCompute → watcher → executor → hook flow is
+documented in `docs/e2e-test-plan.md`.
+Run that checklist whenever you need to show the README architecture working in practice or before pushing major changes.